chapkovski/teaching/README.md

+# Introduction to expermental methods

-# Social norms, control and punishment
+## Social norms, control and punishment

+### Vladivostok-Moscow Nov 20

-The set of the following pretty standard games are intended for the course in UZH taught by Heiko Rauhut and Philipp Chapkovski in Spring 2017.
+The set of the  standard games for Vladivostok workshop